- Dementia: a national health priority area

 - a single national provider for Dementia Behaviour Management Advisory Services (DBMAS); and

 - a single national provider to deliver a streamlined Dementia Training Program (DTP), consolidating the Dementia Training Study Centres and Dementia Care Essentials program.

 Following an open approach to market, a consortium led by HammondCare has been selected to deliver the DBMAS, and a University of Wollongong-led consortium will deliver the DTP.
 Both providers will deliver services nationally from 1 October 2016, following a transition period with existing providers.

 As part of the new national approach, the Government will also work with stakeholders to develop an improved suite of consumer support programs to help care for those with dementia across the entire life-cycle of the disease.
-This redesigned program will start from July 2017, and will bring together the National Dementia Support Program, the Service Delivery Pathways Program, and dementia-specific activities of the Commonwealth Home Support Program from July 2018.
+The redesigned programs will start from mid-2017, and will bring together the National Dementia Support Program and the Service Delivery Pathways Program.

 For more information, email email@example.com

 Severe Behaviour Response Teams (SBRTs) are a mobile workforce of clinical experts who provide timely and expert advice to residential aged care providers that request assistance with addressing the needs of people with the most severe behavioural and psychological symptoms of dementia.
 The SBRTs will work closely with the existing Dementia Behaviour Management Advisory Services (DMBAS) in each state and territory.
 The selection process for the first phase of the SBRTs grant funding round has been finalised and HammondCare was selected as the national service provider for this program.
 SBRTs commenced in every state and territory on Monday 2 November.

 The DBMAS will remain the first line of advice for service providers dealing with dementia related issues.
 However, where residents are exhibiting very severe or extreme BPSD, DMAS may now refer them to the SBRTs.